Kernel Density Estimation based Factored Relevance Model for Multi-Contextual Point-of-Interest Recommendation: Experimental Setup

+In this section, we discuss about word embedding setup which is required for our embedding based model KDEFRLM, and in modeling multiple \emph{soft} contextual constraints for both FRLM and KDEFRLM.
+Since different choices in an embedding method, such as the embedding objective function or the collection on which the embedding model is trained on etc., may influence the retrieval effectiveness \cite{embeddingsForIR_Doi_CIKM2018}\hltd{, we explore four different ways for generating the embedded word vectors.
+In fact, we report the performance variation of our proposed model KDEFRLM as obtained with a number of different embedding methodologies in Table} \ref{Table:ResultsOutdomain_psi_l} and \ref{Table:ResultsOutdomain_psi_j}.

 Distances between word vectors are used in the kernel density based approaches and in modeling the soft constraints.
-Specifically, for our experiments the embedded space of word vectors is obtained by executing skipgram \cite{Word2vec_NIPS2013} with default values for the parameters of window-size (5) and the number of negative samples (5), as set in the \texttt{word2vec} tool\footnote{\url{https://github.com/tmikolov/word2vec}}.
-Skipgram was trained on the collection of the POI descriptors in the TREC-CS collection.
+Specifically, for our experiments (Table \ref{Table:ResultsCombined2_psi_l} and \ref{Table:ResultsCombined2_psi_j}) the embedded space of word vectors is obtained by executing skipgram \cite{Word2vec_NIPS2013} with default values for the parameters of window-size (5) and the number of negative samples (5), as set in the \texttt{word2vec} tool\footnote{\url{https://github.com/tmikolov/word2vec}}.
+Skipgram was trained on the collection of the POI descriptors in the TREC-CS collection. \hltd{We mention this version of word embeddings as \texttt{word2vec-In} i.e. \emph{In-domain}} (Table \ref{Table:ResultsOutdomain_psi_l} and \ref{Table:ResultsOutdomain_psi_j}) \hltd{ as it is trained on the target corpus.}

+As an alternative to training word vectors on the target collection, we also explore pre-trained word vectors trained on large external corpora, which is a common practice for supervised NLP downstream tasks \cite{embeddingsForIR_Doi_CIKM2018, BERT_devlin} \hltd{.
+Specifically, we employ two word embedding methodologies \texttt{word2vec} (Out-domain), and \texttt{GloVe} (Out-domain)} \cite{GloVe}\hltd{.
+We also employ \texttt{BERT} (Out-domain)} \cite{BERT_devlin} \hltd{which is a contextual embedding method that uses masked language models.}

+While the $300$ dimensional \texttt{word2vec} pre-trained vectors that we used were trained on Google news dataset\footnote{Available at \url{https://code.google.com/archive/p/word2vec/}}\hltd{, the $300$ dimensional \texttt{GloVe} vectors that we used were trained on the Common Crawl}\footnote{Available at \url{https://nlp.stanford.edu/projects/glove/}}\hltd{.
+The transformer based contextual vectors that we used for our experiments uses the pre-trained \texttt{RoBERTa}} \cite{RoBERTa} \hltd{model, which is an optimized version of the original BERT model.
+Given a word, the RoBERTa model outputs a $768$ dimensional vector.
+Since the objective of this set of experiments is to investigate the effect of different embedding approaches on the effectiveness of our proposed model, the remaining parameters for KDEFRLM method such as the number of feedback documents, $M$, and the number of expansion terms, $\tau$, were set to their optimal values as tuned on the \texttt{word2vec-In} experiments.}